covid-visualizer/alpha/README.md

 * Plot 2 -- extrapolated total cases
     * You specify an extrapolation start-date, and CoronaCurves best-fits an exponential to the total-case curve starting at that date.
 The best-fit-exponential will appear as a straight line because of the logarithmic y-axis.
+    * The doubling-time for cases is output within the title of the plots.

 * Plot 3 -- danger lines
+    * This is the most helpful graph for leaders.
+    * For a given county, it fuses the expected future growth in cases with the capacity of the healthcare system in that county.
+    * Only one county can be shown on a single plot.
+    * Currently, these capacities are enabled:
+        * Total staffed hospital beds in the county
+        * Number of ventilators in the county
+        * Estimated number of intensive care unit (ICU) beds that are open on a typical pre-epidemic day.
+            * This number is specified as a range
+    * The graph shows when the epidemic is expected to hit each of the capacity limits.
+        * For the number of ICU beds, the uncertainty in the epidemic is propagated to an uncertainty in the time when that capacity is exceeded.

 <a name="model"></a>
 # Model and Math